Gareth Owen (footballer, born 1982): Port Vale

-He began the 2012–13 season on the bench, and requested a loan move, though remained at Vale Park as Micky Adams was unable to sign any more covering defenders due to the club being in administration.
+He began the 2012–13 season on the bench and requested a loan move, though remained at Vale Park as Micky Adams was unable to sign any more covering defenders due to the club being in administration.
 As the club's PFA representative, Owen negotiated a compromise agreement with the administrators that saw the players take a temporary wage cut until new owners were found.
-He made only his second appearance of the campaign against Northampton Town on 27 October, but had to leave the game at half-time after injuring himself with an "ugly lunge" on Adebayo Akinfenwa.
+He made only his second appearance of the campaign against Northampton Town on 27 October.
+Still, he had to leave the game at half-time after injuring himself with an "ugly lunge" on Adebayo Akinfenwa.
 He left the club by mutual consent in January 2013.
 He claimed to have "a burning desire to play football", though he had also made inroads into coaching and media work during his time at the club.

 International career

 Owen picked up two Wales under-19s caps, both easy victories over the Faroe Islands under-19s.
 The first was a 4–1 win on 7 August 2001, the second was an 8–2 victory two days later.